jynt1401/Cric_chrome_extension/README.md

 ## How to run Chrome extension

-Compress the Build Folder:
+The Build Folder:

-Locate the build folder of your Chrome extension on your local machine.
+Locate the build folder of your Chrome extension from the this file project.
 This folder typically contains all the necessary files and assets required for your extension to function.
 Select all the files and folders within the build folder.

-Right-click on the selection and choose the option to compress or zip the files.
-This action will create a compressed archive file (e.g., a .zip file) containing your extension.
+Upload the Extension Package:

+open Manage extension to turn on developer mode.
+Click on Load unpacked to upload Build folder for this extension.